simoneldevig/react-native-static-server/README.md

     - [Expo] ([open issues](https://github.com/birdofpreyru/react-native-static-server/issues?q=is%3Aissue+is%3Aopen+label%3AExpo)).

-      Though, presumably, the library in its current state already works fine with [Expo] &mdash; see [Issue#8] and the following example apps:
+      Though, presumably, the library in its current state works just fine with [Expo] &mdash; see [Issue#8] and the following example apps:
       - [Expo Example App #1] by [jole141];
       - [Expo Example App #2] by [benjaminkomen].